-- reclassifying financial assets where there is a change in an entity's business model as they are initially classified based on: - a. the objective of the entity's business model for managing the financial assets; and - b. the characteristics of the contractual cash flows. - AASB 124: Related Party Disclosures (applicable for annual reporting periods commencing on or after 1 January 2011).
+- reclassifying financial assets where there is a change in an entity's business model as they are initially classified based on: - (a) the objective of the entity's business model for managing the financial assets; and - (b) the characteristics of the contractual cash flows. - AASB 1053: Application of Tiers of Australian Accounting Standards and AASB 2010-2 Amendments to Australian Accounting Standards arising from Reduced Disclosure Requirements (applicable for annual reporting periods commencing on or after 1 January 2013).